thalescomp/Project-Descriptions-for-Review/Programming Foundations/Getting Started with HTML.md

 ## Project Description

-As long as the student submits some notes in HTML, the project will pass.
-If the student submitted nothing, please mark the project as “Ungradable” and type in a message to the student outlining why the project is ungradable.
+As long the student submits some notes in HTML, the project meets specifications.
+If a student has submitted nothing, please mark the project as “Cannot Review” and type in a message to the student outlining why the project cannot be reviewed.

-If students just copy [Andy's Code Example](https://classroom.udacity.com/nanodegrees/nd000/parts/0001345401/modules/385165862675461/lessons/3851658626239847/concepts/38473885480923), please mark the project as "Ungradable" too.
-Take a moment to explain how important it is to write your own code in order to learn, and also mention the Udacity Honor Code.
-Remember that the students are new to the ND and this is (most probably) not an attempt of plagiarism, but only a misunderstanding.
++If a student just copies [Andy's Code Example](https://classroom.udacity.com/nanodegrees/nd000/parts/0001345401/modules/385165862675461/lessons/3851658626239847/concepts/38473885480923), please mark the project as "Cannot Review" too.
+Take a moment to explain how, in order to learn, it is important to write your own code.
+Also refer the student to the Udacity Honor Code.
+Remember that the student is new to the ND and to coding in general, so this is most probably not an attempt of plagiarism, but only a misunderstanding.

 The reviewer should comment and give at least 3 comments on students’ code.
 One of the comments needs to be a nitpick to help guide students on best practices for HTML coding.